 The instrument is sterilized prior to sorting by running the Prepare for Aseptic Sort program using the FACSDIVA software.
 This program runs 70% ethanol through the sheath and sample lines to eliminate contamination of sorted cells.

-is added to the stained cells prior to sorting to eliminate dead cells from all
+DAPI is added to the stained cells prior to sorting to eliminate dead cells from all

 subsequent analysis and sorting.